naodell/hgcal_gravnet_model/README.md

  1. Assuming you have CUDA installed, check the version with nvidia-smi.
 Then install pytorch with a CUDA version <= whatever nvidia-smi reports (i.e. if your CUDA version is 11.0, install torch for CUDA 10.4, not 11.1).
-See the install instructions (here)[ https://pytorch.org/] for more details.
+See the install instructions [https://pytorch.org/](here) for more details.
 Create and setup a new conda environment:
 ```
 	conda create -n hgcal-ml python=3.9
 	conda activate hgcal-ml